lingpy/calc-workflow/slides/slides.md

 --
 ## @head:"Introduction"
-### @subhead:"What is a computer-assisted approach"
+### @subhead:"Computer-Assisted Disciplines"

-A workflow involves linguistic experts and computing power.
+A workflow connect between linguistic experts and computer applications so to enable scholars conduct qualitative and quantitative research at the same time.

-* Analyse and manipulate linguistic datasets
+* Data format is both human- and machine-readable.
-* Follow a transparency guideline when handling linguistic datasets.
+* Follows a transparent guideline when handling linguistic datasets.
+* Interactive tools are provided.
 --

 ## @head:"Introduction"